C-Loftus/Princeton-Thesis/doc/main.md

 ## Connect `flwr` to more ML Libraries

 Currently, `flwr` and most other federated learning frameworks primarily support general purpose machine learning libraries like PyTorch, Keras, and Tensorflow.
-However, as we saw earlier in the paper, `flwr`'s output format, `.npz` weights,don't directly map to higher level toolkits for training specialty models like speech recognition.
+However, as we saw earlier in the paper, `flwr`'s output format, `.npz` weights, don't directly map to higher level toolkits for training specialty models like speech recognition.
 As a result, there is more work to be done to bridge between these two ecosystems.
 In the future, if more work is done on uniting them, the model in this paper could be converted into the Vosk format, and perhaps be used as a alternative backend for existing accessibility software.
-However, once this work is done my model will be able to be fully integrated within tools like Numen.
+Once this work is done, my model will be able to be fully integrated within tools like Numen.

 ## Preventing Bad Actors and User Mistakes

-Throughout this paper, there was the general assumption that users in federated learning would not be trying to take advantage of the system by purposefully using mislabeled training data or altering their training scripts with bad hyper parameters.
+Throughout this paper, there was the general assumption that users in federated learning would not be trying to take advantage of the system by purposefully using mislabeled training data or altering their training scripts with bad hyperparameters.
 This is since in the case of voice controlled accessibility software, there is little incentive for hackers.
 There is no direct profit to be gained or information to be extracted by sending junk weights to the central server.

-Despite this, if attackers did such a thing and there is a small enough sample size, it would significantly decrease the performance of the model after the final aggregation.
-As such this is a topic worth studying further, especially if federated learning systems ever emerge at the national level for other healthcare tasks.
+Despite this, if attackers did such a thing and there is a small enough user base, it would significantly decrease the performance of the model after the final aggregation.
+As such, this is a topic worth studying further, especially if federated learning systems ever emerge at the national level for other healthcare tasks.
 For instance, if federated learning is implemented across hospitals, this could be a significant attack vector for foreign adversaries.
 In this scenario, we would benefit from existing papers on preventing the impact of attackers in federated learning [@10.1145/3556557.3557951].

 # Conclusion